marcotessarotto/diyC/README.md

 ## Modified to run on a vm with Linux Kernel 4.4.74

-this fork is used on a virtual machine which has a 4.4.74 Linux Kernel configured without CLONE_NEWPID and CLONE_NEWUTS. also included in this repo is the ubuntu 18.04 archive extracted from a Docker image.
+this fork is used on a virtual machine which has a 4.4.74 Linux Kernel configured without CLONE_NEWPID and CLONE_NEWUTS.

+Also included in this repo is Dockerfile for exporting an ubuntu 18.04 file system with support for python3.8 and pip3

 ## Download minimal Ubuntu 18.04 image:
 docker build .